okeeffed/cheat-sheets/Machine-Learning/ML-Decision-Trees.md

 Warning for the decision tree, because we need to consider the entropy and split the result into data points.
 If we stick to one dimension, how do we have a line that is not horizontal?
 If the splits are made, they should remain a constant.

+Either the intervals are infinite (which they are not), or the model has an issue.

 ```python
 # Prediciting the Decision Tree results
 # Create the Regressor